pablonuneznovo/plasticity_in_NMMs/README.md

 This repository contains the code necessary to generate figures ilustrating the implementation of various neuroplasticity mechanisms within Neural Field Models (NFMs).

 The code is organized into two directories, one with MATLAB scripts and one with Python scripts.
-The Python folder has an additional script to generate the Schirner et al. E/I balancce tuning algorithm using numba to greatly speed up the processing time and therefor requires numba to be installed to run.
+The Python folder has an additional script to generate the Schirner et al. E/I balance tuning algorithm using numba to greatly speed up the processing time and therefor requires numba to be installed to run.

 ## Implemented Plasticity Rules
 The simulations cover a broad range of biological plasticity mechanisms: